 HOW TO STOP IT

-Within general-purpose tools like ChatGPT, you have three real moves.
-None of them are perfect, but stacked together they help.
+Inside general-purpose tools like ChatGPT, you have three real moves.
+None are perfect.
+Stacked together they help.

 Constrain the output, not the topic.
 Don't say "write a blog post about loyalty programs."
 Say "write a blog post about loyalty programs that takes a position the average marketer would disagree with, uses no bullet points, no em-dashes, and ends mid-thought."
 Constraints force the model away from its default attractor.